 These can be served immediately but in my opinion, they taste best when refrigerated for at least 3-4 hours.
 They will easily keep if made a day ahead of time.
 Makes 24 servings (2 finger sandwiches per serving).

 There’s something so fun about a variety of finger foods at any social function.
 If you want to mix things up at your next event, try these Ham Roll-Ups with Pickles and Phyllo Cups with Fruit at your next party.
 Or if you want a tray of all kinds of finger foods, a Charcuterie Board is the way to go.

 Ribbon Finger Sandwiches (AKA Tea Sandwiches)

-On 12 slices of bread, spread about 2 Tbsp. of Cheez Whiz (like you would peanut butter).
+- On 12 slices of bread, spread about 2 tablespoons of Cheez Whiz (like you would peanut butter).

 - On another 12 slices, spread the ham mixture.

 - Top the cheese slice of bread with the ham spread slice, then top with the plain slice of bread.
 Repeat with all bread slices.